 A section of power plant roof collapses after heavy snowfall.
 The “sarcophagus”, 50 metres away, is unaffected.

-The two halves of the New Safe Confinement are joined.
+The two halves of the New Safe Confinement are brought together.
 Because of its enormous dimensions the arch was built in two sections.
-Nearly 1,000 bolts will hold them together.
+1,000 bolts join the sections together.

 Estimated completion date of the New Safe Confinement Shelter over reactor 4.